 As the leaves begin to change colour and create a beautiful scenery for your property, it will soon be time to start raking them up as they begin to fall all the way up to the first snowfall.
 In order to maintain a healthy lawn, it is important that the fallen leaves do not cover a significant portion of your turf grass canopy.
 Leaves should not cover more than 10 to 20 percent of your lawn.
 Removing the leaves from your lawn will also prepare you for Turf System’s very important Dormant Winter Lawn Care Application which promotes hardiness and a speedy recovery in the springtime.

 Having too many leaves on your lawn will decrease the turf’s ability to breathe and increases the risk of dead patches or fungus.
-Damaged lawns will be slow to green up once spring comes around and may reduce the lawn’s ability to maintain good colour throughout the 2017 season.
+Damaged lawns will be slow to green up once spring comes around and may reduce the lawn’s ability to maintain good colour throughout the following season.
 With the goal of turning on your lawn next season and maximizing oxygen production, it is important to avoid these issues by raking in the fall.

 The majority of lawns in Southern Ontario consist of one or more cool-season grasses, such as Kentucky Bluegrass.
 These turf grass species are most active during periods of moderate to cool temperatures.
 Fall provides an excellent balance of sunlight, nutrients, water, and temperature allowing for the grass to revitalize (especially after a drought stressed summer) and strengthen its root system to prepare for winter.